ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W07-D1-UserStoryAndEpicAdvice.md

 ## Introduction

-This list of common mistakes was compiled from assignments done by students in previous years.
+This list of common mistakes was compiled from mistakes in assignments done by students in previous years.

-## Focusing on implementation in user storie or epics
+## Focusing on implementation in user stories or epics

-Including terms like "implement" or "develop" in epics (e.g., "Implement user login") instead of framing them as user-centric features (e.g., "User authentication").
+Including terms like "implement" or "develop" in epics (e.g., "Implement user login") instead of framing them as user-centric features (e.g., user authentication).
 Epics and user stories should describe *what* the user needs, not *how* to build it.

 Examples: